SmallSatGasTeam/OpenSPA/readme.md

 ### Documentation
-OpenSPA uses doxygen to build documentation from source code.
-Essentially this means that you add comments with a special format in the code, and then doxygen can build pretty html docs can be referenced by all other developers and users.
+OpenSPA uses Doxygen to build documentation from source code.
+This means that one can add comments with a special format in the code so that Doxygen may build pretty HTML docs that can be referenced by all other developers and users.

 Here is an example of what this might look like to document a function.
 ```cpp